 Open source components have become the basic building blocks of software products, composing about 80% of modern applications.
 The question that arises in software development organizations is: who manages these components?
-Recently WhiteSource VP of Marketing, Maya Rotenberg, spoke to Website Planet about how WhiteSource helps organizations secure their open source components.
+Recently WhiteSource VP of Marketing, Maya Rotenberg, spoke to Website Planet and Safety Detective about how WhiteSource helps organizations secure their open source components.

 Who’s Responsible for Open Source Security?